Postcards from Wildlife Parks in Sri Lanka

 Near Kumana NP - Surf in Arugam Bay or do a coastal drive to a beach resort in Paasikudah

-Whether you're an ardent twitcher, a serious ornithologist or an amateur birdwatcher Sri Lanka is one of the world's best birding hotspots.
+Whether you're an ardent twitcher, a serious ornithologist or an amateur birdwatcher Sri Lanka is one of the world's best bird watching destinations in Asia.
 The island is home to 33 endemic bird species and being the last stop for winter migrants, Sri Lanka stands at over 440+ total bird species.

 Best birding locations in Sri Lanka include